1onyng/JavaSip/README.md

 The map was originally set up using a fixed location for its center.
 This forced the user to scroll through the map to find specific coffee shops.
 Also, the center would not rerender when a new location was submitted in the search field.

-By passing the search term as props to the map component and reassigning longitudinal and latitudinal boundaries in a lifecycle method to compares current and incoming props, I was able to recenter the map and display all business markers for a given location:
+By passing the search term as props to the map component and reassigning longitudinal and latitudinal boundaries in a lifecycle method to compare current and incoming props, I was able to recenter the map and display all business markers for a given location:

 <img src="frontend/public/images/google_map.png">